-The current experience with the GoPro has been similarly encouraging.
-Resident feedback has been overwhelmingly positive.
-Being able to listen to staff narrate teaching points and steps during the recordings gives useful context to the videos.
-Adding multiple recordings of the same surgery, with variations in technique that come with changes in patient anatomy and or disease, has added deeper understanding.
+The exposure of Canadian urology residents to open surgical procedures is decreasing, both due to increased use of minimallv invasive techniques2 and overall decreases in operating room exposure.9 New teaching methods have been developed, one of which includes the recording and reviewing of surgical procedures.
+Unfortunately, many of these video libraries are solely laparoscopic/robotic-based.1 This video-based teaching method has been formalized for some programs,7 but for others, it is a practice that the residents are pursuing of their own accord (e.g., via YouTube).10 and/or disease, has added deeper understanding.
 GoPro footage of port placement during laparoscopic procedures have been invaluable.
-Port placement is well described in many urological anatomy textbooks, however differences in body habitus and mass size can introduce challenges not discussed in these reference materials.
-Reviewing these port placement videos, and being able to correlate them with the internal recordings from the laparoscopic tower has improved the residents' comfort-level during surgical procedures based on informal feedback solicited from residents who have used the database thus far.
-We hope our database will replace YouTube as a more accurate and comprehensive resource for residents to prepare for open procedures.
+Port placement is well-described in many urological anatomy textbooks, however, differences in body habitus and mass size can introduce challenges not discussed in these reference materials.
+Reviewing these port placement videos and being able to correlate them with the internal recordings from the laparoscopic tower has improved the residents' comfort level during surgical procedures based on informal feedback solicited from residents who have used the database thus far.
+The goal is that our database replaces YouTube as a more accurate and comprehensive resource for residents to prepare for open procedures.